GSA/fpki-guides/_tools/03_fpki_activity_report.md

 | WidePoint | ORC NFI CA 3 | Federal Bridge CA 2016 | b625da07302016d2837023bab94b6e0d76fc2e45 | 7/17/2021 | Revoke due to migration |
 | WidePoint	| WidePoint NFI Root 1	| Federal Bridge CA 2016	| 92bc06fe6b27cbe4723f309f34681fc57c8166ce	| 8/6/2022 | Revoke due to migration |

-Revocation of the corresponding certificates re-issued with the existing expiration date as part of the migration to Federal Bridge CA G4  will be coordinated with the Affiliate .
+Revocation of the corresponding certificates re-issued with the existing expiration date as part of the migration to Federal Bridge CA G4 will be coordinated with the Affiliate.

 ## Repository Availability
 Repository availability is an uptime metric for Certificate Revocation List availability.
-The table only contains Certification Authorities directly certified with the FPKIMA.
+The table only contains Certification Authorities directly signed by the Federal Common Policy Root CA, Federal Bridge CA 2016 or Federal Bridge CA G4.
 A metric of "99" in the table below means the Certificate Revocation List was available for 99% of the given month, in other words, the file was not available for 1% of the month (18 minutes depending on the month).
-The last column is the 12-Month average.
+The last column is the 12-month average.

 {% include fpkiar-repo-table.html %}